Startups, enterprise organizations, creative agencies, freelancers … you are making the same mistakes with your content.

 Promoting that content — drawing attention to it through various channels — anchors that buoy.
 Then it ties boats to the buoy.
 Then those boats draw other boats that want to see what’s going on.
 Suddenly, you’ve got a whole population tied to, pointing at, and drawing attention to that content asset.
 The buoy is no longer floating out at sea alone — it’s creating an entire ecosystem around it.

 A single blog post won’t do anything for your business.
-Neither will a white paper or an e-book or even the world’s greatest email nurture sequence.
+Neither will a white paper or an e-book or even the world’s greatest email drip course.
 Unless people hear about it.

 And that means: promotion.

 Post your content on social media.
 Add a link to your latest lead-gen landing page in your email footer.
 Share your white paper with your mastermind group, your business club and your mom.